25 min read

 1. Week 1 (Marketer): Map each service to a “service + city” term.
 Use GSC to confirm query language and set “book call/quote” as the page goal.

-2. Week 2 (Web Admin): Build a reusable template (WordPress/Webflow) with keyworded H1, reviews, pricing, case studies, FAQs, and a clear CTA.
+2. Week 2 (Web Admin): Build a reusable template (WordPress/Webflow) with a keyworded H1, reviews, pricing, case studies, FAQs, and a clear CTA.

 3. Weekly (Marketer/SEO): Monitor GSC impressions/queries; expand coverage, add internal links from blogs, and strengthen trust signals until rankings lift.